Deep Unfolding for SIM-Assisted Multiband MU-MISO Downlink Systems: Introduction

 Motivated by these considerations, we propose an alternating-optimization framework for SIM-assisted multi-band MU-MISO downlink transmission, where we optimize digital precoding and SIM phase shifts.
 For the SIM phase optimization subproblem, we develop a physically-consistent multi-band deep-unfolding network (MBDU-Net).
-The key idea is to unroll a fixed number of projected-gradient phase updates into a finite-depth architecture, where each stage preserves the underlying update structure while replacing hand-tuned update parameters with lightweight trainable variables.
-To explicitly accommodate multi-band heterogeneity, MBDU-Net incorporates band-aware scaling and momentum-based acceleration within the unfolded iterations.
-Training is performed offline using a rate-based objective, whereas online inference has fixed complexity and avoids running a large number of iterations.
+The key idea is to unroll a fixed number of projected-gradient phase updates into a finite-depth architecture, where each stage preserves the underlying update structure while replacing hand-tuned update parameters with lightweight trainable variables. {Unlike standard unfolding designs with a single learned update rule, MBDU-Net separates the low- and high-band gradient contributions and learns band-aware step sizes together with momentum-related parameters.} Training is performed offline using a rate-based objective, whereas online inference has fixed complexity and avoids running a large number of iterations.